mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _It was nice to have someone over for studying, but I usually got distracted easily because Paige would bring something up, or Troy would keep rambling on and on about his movies and theories.
 About an hour later, Paige said, “So I found out that I have an overdue book that I have to return to the library, so I’m thinking about walking to campus to return it.
 Do you want to go with me?”_

 _It was already past 10:00, and it was about a 20-minute walk from the apartment to the library.
-Plus, I had to study for my religion final and was currently trying to type up my eight- to ten-page analytical essay since my professor had talked about getting started on it.
+Plus, I had to study for my religion midterm and was currently trying to type up my eight- to ten-page analytical essay since my professor had talked about getting started on it.
 “I’ve gotta study for my religion midterm and finish this paper,” I said._

 _“When’s your religion midterm?”_